 Amsterdam off the beaten track

-On your first day, head north into one of Amsterdam’s most up and coming areas which will lead you through green meadows into Old Holland.
+On your first day, head north into one of Amsterdam’s up-and-coming areas which will lead you through green meadows into the area known as Old Holland.

-Start your day by renting a bike from Macbike Central Station (discount with your I amsterdam City Card) and taking a short ferry ride across the IJ river (GVB ferry 901/902, behind Amsterdam Central Station, free) to Noordelijke IJ oever, a unique and hip area full of art galleries, interesting architecture, and great waterside terraces.
+Start your day by renting a bike from Macbike Central Station (discount with your I amsterdam City Card) and taking a short ferry ride across the IJ River (GVB ferry 901/902, behind Amsterdam Central Station, free) to Noordelijke IJ oever, a hip area full of art galleries, interesting architecture, and great waterside terraces.

-Check out the unmissable EYE film institution (free with your I amsterdam City Card), to catch a movie or exhibition.
-The EYE’s waterside terrace also has an amazing view across the IJ, where you can watch the boats and ships go by.
+Check out the EYE Filmmuseum (free with your I amsterdam City Card), to catch a movie or see an exhibition about cinematic history.
+The EYE’s waterside terrace also offers an amazing view across the IJ, where you can watch the boats and ships go by.

-The other unmissable building right beside the EYE is the new and already iconic ADAM Tower.
-Not afraid of heights?
-Then head up the 22 floors to the Lookout of the new ADAM tower which gives you 360 degree views of Amsterdam’s historic centre, the harbour, and even the polders.
+Right next to the EYE is the iconic A'DAM Tower.
+Those without a fear of heights should head up the 22 floors to the Lookout which provides spectacular 360-degree views of Amsterdam’s historic centre, the harbour, and even the polders on the outskirts of the city.
 True thrill-seekers can take a ride on Europe’s highest swing (hold on tight!).

-Relax and refuel at one of the many waterside cafés such as Café De Pont, Café-restaurant THT, or the EYE, or head over to NDSM Wharf for some more exploring.
-This former shipyard is a cultural hotspot and often hosts festivals.
+Following the excitement, relax and refuel at one of the many waterside cafés such as Café De Pont, Café-restaurant THT, or the EYE, or head over to NDSM Wharf for some more exploring.
+This former shipyard is a cultural hotspot that regularly hosts festivals and other events.

-The Eye film museum is one of Amsterdam North's most striking landmarks
+The EYE Filmmuseum is one of Amsterdam Noord's most striking landmarks

-After exploring the banks of Amsterdam North, hop on your bike and head up towards the green countryside and traditional villages of Old Holland.
+After exploring the charms of Amsterdam Noord, hop on your bike and head up towards the green countryside and traditional villages of Old Holland.
 Follow cycling junctions 40 and 41 to the undiscovered Broek in Waterland and enjoy the scenery of this quiet and picturesque village.
-Stop for a drink on a terrace or just take a walk around to get a true local experience.
+Stop for a drink on a terrace or walk around the quiet streets.
 Stop by the tourism office i-point (Kerkplein 13) to pick up a free map that includes cycling routes, activities, and rest points, indicating farms where you can stop for a refreshing drink along the way.

-Keep heading north to Monnickendam, a town on the banks of the Ijsselmeer, known for its fishing and architecture.
-Visit the 15th-century Sint-Nicolaas church and make sure to taste some smoked eel from one of the original smokehouses before moving on.
+Keep heading north to Monnickendam, a town on the banks of the IJsselmeer lake, known for its fishing traditions.
+Must-do activities include the 15th-century Sint-Nicolaas church and sampling smoked eel from one of the original smokehouses.

-Cycle along the Sea dike to the former island Marken, a historic fishing village that is still rich with cultural history.
+Cycle along to Marken, a historic fishing village that is still rich with cultural history.
 Enjoy the beautiful scenery and traditional green wooden houses, and stop in to the Marker Museum to learn more about the island’s history and people.

-If you’re up for it, take the Volendam-Marken express, which ferries between the two villages (free with your I amsterdam city card) to Volendam, where you can visit the Volendams Museum to learn more about Dutch life in the 1800s (free with your I amsterdam City Card).
-Make sure to stop at one of the harbourside restaurants that offer discounts with the City Card such as Havenrestaurant de Lunch or Restaurant van den Hogen in Volendam, and Café-Restaurant Land en Zeezicht or Taverne de Visscher in Marken.
+If you’re up for it, take the Volendam-Marken express, which ferries between the two villages (free with your I amsterdam city card) to Volendam, where you can visit the Volendams Museum to learn more about Dutch life in the 17th century (free with your I amsterdam City Card).
+Stop at one of the harbourside restaurants that offer discounts with the City Card such as Havenrestaurant de Lunch or Restaurant van den Hogen in Volendam, and Café-Restaurant Land en Zeezicht or Taverne de Visscher in Marken.